-She was also the only broadcast journalist to travel with Angelina Jolie and the foreign secretary William Hague to the Congo as part of campaign against sexual violence.
+She was also the only broadcast journalist to travel with Angelina Jolie and the foreign secretary William Hague to the Congo as part of a campaign against sexual violence.

-Cathy presents other Channel 4 programmes including the Alternative Election Night with Jeremy Paxman.
+She presents other Channel 4 programmes including the Alternative Election Night with Jeremy Paxman.
 She regularly presents Channel 4's Dispatches programmes and has appeared several times on Have I Got News For You and Christmas Celebrity Genius.

 Cathy also writes about politics for the Telegraph.
 She was a judge on the Baileys Women's Prize for Fiction 2015 and the Red Magazine Women of the Year Award 2016.
-She is a patron of Kids, a charity for disabled children, and an ambassador for Young Minds
+She is a patron of Kids, a charity for disabled children, and an ambassador for Young Minds.